ha-data-science/ha-data-science.github.io/pages/c7081/lab-05-resample.md

 - Start with a simple [template script](files/script-template.R)

-- Type 100% of you own code and do not copy and paste any code
+- Type 100% of your own code and do not copy and paste any code

 &nbsp;